yrmvgh/crawl/README.md

 for further help, check https://github.com/crawl/crawl/blob/master/crawl-ref/INSTALL.txt

 You can clone or checkout the "yiuf" branch if you want to see changes and new content *slightly* faster. "master" gets slightly more testing and is slightly behind "yiuf".
-For the cutting-edge-dev-branch: `git clone https://github.com/yrmvgh/crawl.git -b yiuf yiufcrawl`
+For the cutting-edge-dev-branch: `git clone https://github.com/yrmvgh/yiufcrawl.git -b yiuf`

 --------------------------------
 > #### *Yiuf knows how it feels to be unloved.
 To be forgotten.
 Yiuf will make some space*